davidmountford/tech-test-parse-names/README.md

 I approached the task by creating a simple frontend using Laravel/Tailwind for the uploading of the file, and created a Service for uploading files through tests.

+In reviewing, I noted future improvements would include the creation of models, and database schema, which were sacrificed in the name of speed.

 David Mountford
 davidsmountford@gmail.com